Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 - US Military Records by James C. Neagles (Ancestry)

-From the July/August 2015 issue of Family Tree Magazine.
+Versions of this article appeared in the July/August 2015 and January/February 2023 issues of Family Tree Magazine.